geoffreybennett/alsa-scarlett-gui/USAGE.md

 #### Loopback

-Gen 2 interfaces have as many PCM Inputs as Hardware Inputs.
+Gen 2 and Clarett+ interfaces have as many PCM Inputs as Hardware Inputs.
 Gen 3 interfaces have two more PCM Inputs which the proprietary driver restricts to being “Loopback” inputs.

 The “Loopback” feature advertised for Gen 3 devices is actually a limitation of the propretary Focusrite Control software.
 Both Gen 2